aws-samples/serverless-patterns/cognito-appsync-bedrock/README.md

 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Node and NPM](https://nodejs.org/en/download/) installed (Node.js 20.x recommended as used by the Lambda function)
 - [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) installed
-- Make sure to enable the **Anthropic Claude 3 Sonnet** model (e.g., `anthropic.claude-3-sonnet-20240229-v1:0`) in the [Amazon Bedrock console](https://console.aws.amazon.com/bedrock/home#/modelaccess) for the AWS region you intend to deploy this stack
+- This pattern is region-driven.
+Deploy it in the AWS region where your Bedrock model or inference profile is available.
+- The default Bedrock target is the Amazon Nova inference profile `apac.amazon.nova-lite-v1:0`
+- If you switch the pattern back to an Anthropic model, make sure the account already has the required model access and any provider-specific approval completed

 ## Architecture